TosbackCgusBridge-Bot/CGUs-versions/Medicinenet/Privacy Policy.md

 *   respond to your inquiries you send to us and to send you administrative communications about the WebMD Web Sites or services,
 *   obtain your feedback about the WebMD Web Sites or our offerings,
 *   statistically analyze user behavior and activity including how frequently areas of the site are visited and how many emails are received and opened,
-*   provide you with more relevant content or advertising both on the WebMD Web Sites or on other web sites that you visit after you leave the WebMD Web Sites. and
+*   provide you and people with similar demographic characteristics and interests with more relevant content or advertising both on the WebMD Web Sites or on other web sites that you visit after you leave the WebMD Web Sites. and
 *   conduct research and measurement activities, including those described below.
 *   Send you personalized emails or secure electronic messages pertaining to your health interests, including news, announcements, reminders and opportunities from WebMD. or
 *   Send you relevant offers and informational materials on behalf of our sponsors pertaining to your health interests.